skagankose/ada_fall_2017/index.md

 This map shows the number of USPTO patents application around the world

-The next study cassifies each technology by countries
+The next study classifies each technology by countries

 <a id='countries_solar'></a>
 ![Image](img/countries_solar.png)

 *Figure 19: solar energy by countries*

  <a id='countries_wind_hydro'></a>
 ![Image](img/countries_wind_hydro.png)

 *Figure 20: wind energy and hydro energy by countries*

  <a id='countries_tidal_and_wave_carbon'></a>
 ![Image](img/countries_tidal_and_wave_carbon.png)